 The Great Depression did not bypass our little oasis city.
 Even if, as historian Bradford Luckingham writes, the city's newspapers paid little attention to the 1929 crash and most Phoenicians, like most Americans, didn't own stock, the hard times soon arrived.

 The severe contraction from 1930 through 1933 claimed two of the city's six banks and two of its five building-and-loan associations.
 Another, Valley Bank, was on the edge of failure.
 Depositors were wiped out in these pre-FDIC days.
 Arizona's big Three Cs of copper, cattle and cotton were decimated as demand collapsed.
+Twelve theaters closed in Phoenix.
 The state actually lost population in the early 1930s.

 In Phoenix, unemployment grew while businesses closed and relief organizations were overwhelmed.
 My grandmother told stories about Okies and Texans arriving in jalopies, sometimes on foot or as hobos on freight trains.
 Victims of the Dust Bowl came by the thousands to the Salt River Valley, not, as in Grapes of Wrath, going as far as California (something confirmed by Philip VanderMeer in his insightful Desert Visions and the Making of Phoenix).